 You can flag, or mark, those cell addresses that you don't want adjusted when they're copied.
 To do this, you precede the column letter and row number with a dollar sign (\$) to tell Excel that the address should not be adjusted.
 For example, if the cell address \$A\$1 is used in a formula, Excel won't adjust the column letter or row number if it copies the formula.
 Excel calls these fixed cell addresses absolute references.
 You can also tell Excel to adjust only one portion of the cell address by using the dollar sign (\$) in front of only the column letter or the row number.
-For example, if the cell address A\$1 is used in a formula, Excel the row number.
+For example, if the cell address A\$1 is used in a formula, Excel will adjust the column letter but not the row number.